-It is clear that there is a range between the Cities in regard to setbacks within agricultural or rural districts.
-However, from what Staff what able to gather, it is clear that Lake Elmo does have the largest setback for buildings in an agricultural zoning district when compared to all of the Cities that were used for the review.
+It is clear there is a range between the Cities in regard to setbacks within agricultural or rural districts.
+However, from what Staff what able to gather, Lake Elmo does have the largest setback requirement for buildings in an agricultural zoning district when compared to all of the Cities that were used for the review.
+At the Planning Commission there was a comment regarding the cities that were used for comparison.
+Primarily because the Cities used for comparison were not similar enough to Lake Elmo because Lake Elmo is both an urban and rural City.
+Staff has included an evaluation of three additional Cities that the Commission did not review.
+The three Cities were selected because they do have some remaining open land and also have areas with urban services (sewer/water).